 Especially creepy when the coffin is, for one reason or another, the hero's own.

 May come attached to Faking the Dead if the hero pretends to actually belong in the coffin.
 Compare Cramming the Coffin, where the person hiding (or, more accurately, being hid) in the coffin is already dead.
 Compare also the Bodybag Trick, which uses a bodybag instead of a coffin, but can have similar symbolic effect.

 - Part One of Jojos Bizarre Adventure ends with Erina Joestar (née Pendelton) surviving the destruction of her honeymoon ship by floating in Dio Brando's coffin.

 - G.I.
 Joe (IDW): Kwinn and Lighthorse smuggle Snake-Eyes across the border by hiding him a coffin inside a hearse and say they are returning a family member to be buried in his native land.

 - Rosewood.
 The hero's mother is killed by white racists attacking the black town, and the hero himself is smuggled out in her coffin.

-- Terminator 3: Rise of the Machines.
-Ahnuld carries the hero and his girl through a hail of bullets and out of harm's way in a steel coffin.
+- Terminator 3: Rise of the Machines: The Terminator carries John Connor and Kate Brewster through a hail of bullets and out of harm's way in a steel coffin.

 - In Once Bitten, Mark and his Love Interest hide in a coffin when the Countess and her aide are searching the house for them.
 It doesn't work for very long, but long enough for the love interest to very quickly relieve Mark of his virginity, rendering him unsuitable for the vampiress's tastes.